Ethiopia: Middle Ages

-The Ethiopian Empire initiated territorial expansion under the leadership of Amda Seyon I. He launched campaigns against his Muslim adversaries to the east, resulting in a significant shift in the balance of power in favor of the Christians for the next two centuries.
+The Ethiopian Empire initiated territorial expansion under the leadership of Amda Seyon I. He launched campaigns against his Muslim adversaries to the east, resulting in a significant shift in the balance of power in favour of the Christians for the next two centuries.
 After Amda Seyon's successful eastern campaigns, most of the Muslim principalities in the Horn of Africa came under the suzerainty of the Ethiopian Empire.
-Stretching from Gojjam to the Somali Coast in Zelia.
+Stretching from Gojjam to the Somali Coast in Zeila.
 Among these Muslim entities was the Sultanate of Ifat.
 During the reign of Emperor Zara Yaqob, the Ethiopian Empire reached its pinnacle.
 His rule was marked by the consolidation of territorial acquisitions from earlier rulers, the oversight of the construction of numerous churches and monasteries, the active promotion of literature and art, and the strengthening of central imperial authority.
 Ifat's successor, the Adal Sultanate, tried to conquer Ethiopia during the Ethiopian–Adal War, but was ultimately defeated at the 1543 Battle of Wayna Daga.

 By the 16th century, an influx of migration by ethnic Oromo into northern parts of the region fragmented the empire's power.
 Embarking from present-day Guji and Borena Zone, the Oromos were largely motivated by several folkloric conceptions—beginning with Moggaasaa and Liqimssa—many of whom related to their raids.
 This persisted until gada of Meslé.
 According to Abba Bahrey, the earliest expansion occurred under Emperor Dawit II (luba Melbah), when they encroached to Bale before invading Adal Sultanate.

-Ethiopia saw major diplomatic contact with Portugal from the 17th century, mainly related to religion.
+During the 16th and 17th centuries, Ethiopia saw major diplomatic contact with Portugal, which was primarily religious in nature.
 Beginning in 1555, Portuguese Jesuits attempted to develop Roman Catholicism as the state religion.
 After several failures, they sent several missionaries in 1603, including the most influential, Spanish Jesuit Pedro Paez.
 Under Emperor Susenyos I, Roman Catholicism became the state religion of the Ethiopian Empire in 1622.
 This decision caused an uprising by the Orthodox populace.